By FOIA Research

 His online CV states that, as of 2023, "He works, intermittently and remotely, as a doctoral candidate (in philosophy) at Leiden University (research topic: “The Philosophical Roots of ‘Bannonism’: Towards an Understanding of Current Nationalist, Populist and Sovereigntist Movements”)."3

-He and his wife live in Vienna, Austria,15 but Fantini spends also considerable time in Budapest, where The European Conservative head office is located.
-He has been reportedly close to Hungary's Prime Minister Viktor Orbán and has appeared on events together with the latter, such as CPAC, or at a 2023 press meeting at a Carmelite monastery in Hungary.16
+He and his wife live in Vienna, Austria,16 but Fantini spends also considerable time in Budapest, where The European Conservative head office is located.
+He has been reportedly close to Hungary's Prime Minister Viktor Orbán and has appeared on events together with the latter, such as CPAC, or at a 2023 press meeting at a Carmelite monastery in Hungary.17

-Fantini is the son of a Bolivian mother, born in Italy (Beatriz de Céspedes),17 and an American father (Alvino E. Fantini) with Italian roots.18 Both of his parents were involved in the School for International Training / World Learning, headquartered in Brattleboro, Vermont, where Fantini grew up.
+Fantini is the son of a Bolivian mother born in Italy (Beatriz de Céspedes),18 and an American father with Italian roots (Alvino E. Fantini).19 Both of his parents were involved in the School for International Training / World Learning, headquartered in Brattleboro, Vermont, where Fantini grew up.

 School for International Training